The Coaching Fellowship Program

 Part Two: 3 coaching sessions over 2 months

 NOTE: Typically such a coaching engagement costs between $5,000 and $7,000.
 Through the incredible generosity of our coaches, who offer their services completely pro-bono, we are proud to be able to offer fellowship places at this rate.
 Fellows’ contribution go to The Coaching Fellowship’s operational costs, so as a 501 c 3 non-profit organization we may continue to support many more incredible young women leaders in the future.

-The Coaching Fellowship is open to any young woman leader based anywhere in the world, who is today transforming our world for the better.
+The Coaching Fellowship is open to any young woman leader and women-identifying individuals based anywhere in the world, who is today transforming our world for the better.